Croatian nationalism: Communist Yugoslavia

-Modern Croatia and Bosnia and Herzegovina
+Modern Croatia

 Beginning in the 1980s, the Croatian nationalist movement was led by former communist general and historian Franjo Tuđman.
 Tuđman was, at first, a prominent communist, but in the 1960s he began to embrace nationalism.
-He soon earned the favour of the Croat diaspora, helping him to raise millions of dollars toward the goal of establishing an independent Croatia.
+He soon earned the favor of the Croatian diaspora, helping him to raise millions of dollars toward the goal of establishing an independent Croatia.
 Tuđman gathered MASPOK intellectuals and sympathisers from among diaspora Croats and founded the Croatian Democratic Union (HDZ) in 1989.
 In 1990, Tuđman's HDZ won the first democratic elections in the Socialist Republic of Croatia.
 In 1991, war erupted in Croatia and the following year, the Bosnian War broke out.

-The Croatian ruling elite helped the Bosnian HDZ to rise to power.
+The Croatian ruling elite helped the Bosnian HDZ to rise to power within Bosnia and Herzegovina.
 The first leaders of the Bosnian HDZ opposed Tuđman's idea of division of Bosnia and Herzegovina between Croatia and Serbia; in response, Mate Boban was installed as leader of the HDZ.
 He founded the Croatian Republic of Herzeg-Bosnia with the goal to merge it with Croatia at the end of the war.
-Boban's project crashed in 1994 with the creation of the Federation of Bosnia and Herzegovina.
+Boban's project was discontinued in 1994 with the creation of the Federation of Bosnia and Herzegovina.